 - Preheat your oven to 325ºF and line your cookie sheets with parchment paper or silicone mats.

 - In a large bowl, cream together the butter and sugar until light and fluffy.
 Beat in the egg and vanilla.

-- In a separate bowl, whisk together the flour, baking soda, and salt.
+- In a separate bowl, whisk together the flour, baking powder, and salt.
 Add the flour mixture to the butter mixture and beat just until no dry bits of flour remain.
 Add the cereal and mix until evenly combined.

 - Drop the cookies onto the sheet by heaping tablespoon.
 Use a floured fork to flatten them.